top of page

 2

-WHO IS CURRENTLY TENDING TO YOU
+WHO IS CURRENTLY TAKING CARE OF YOU

 • Make sure you know who is making the decisions regarding your care, both in general and for specific care.